Understanding Reducing the Effects of Hand Movement

 Panasonic- MEGA O.I.S.

 Electronic stabilization works slightly different in camcorders and cameras.
 In cameras, it reduces the effects of hand movement by enhancing sensitivity and increasing the shutter speed, or by moving the CMOS sensor in the opposite direction to detected movement.

 In camcorders, it reduces the effects of hand movement by employing the CMOS's free space during recording.
 Roughly put, this can be said to be the difference in the characteristics of still images and movies.

 Name of the electronic image stabilization function for each company.

 Samsung Digital Image Stabilization, Hyper Digital Image Stabilization (DIS, HDIS)

 Konica Minolta - Anti Shake

 When electronic stabilization was first developed, optical stabilization performed better.
 Although optical stabilization still performs better today, the gap between the two methods has been dramatically reduced due to the rapid progress of electronic control technology.
 Further, since electronic stabilization is more versatile and can be used in wider applications compared to optical stabilization, some say that electronic stabilization will become more prevalent in the future.

-Recent higher-level models tend to employ both electronic and optical stabilization to maximize their performance.
-For instance, Samsung's latest HMX-S16 series camera, scheduled to go on sale this year, will come with the Dual IS method; integrating both optical and electronic stabilization.
-I hope this helps you to better understand stabilization, or the reduction of the effects of hand movement.
+Recent higher-level models tend to employ both electronic and optical stabilization to maximise their performance.
+For instance, Samsung's latest HMX-S16 series camera comes with the Dual IS method; integrating both optical and electronic stabilization.
+I hope this helped you to better understand stabilization, or the reduction of the effects of hand movement.
 One thing you should remember, though: to minimises hand movement, it is always better to use a tripod or ensure a stable position when taking a shot or recording a movie, rather than merely relying on stabilization functions!